rfeinman/pyBPL/README.md

 # pyBPL
-Python implementation of BPL for omniglot, using PyTorch.
+Python implementation of Bayesian Program Learning (BPL), using PyTorch.
+The BPL framework has been generalized to work with various types of concepts.
+Character learning with Omniglot is one manifestation of the BPL framework, and it is included here as the preliminary use case.

 Not yet fully operational.

 ## Setup